MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/cortana-integration.md

 ### Briefing email

-Disabling Cortana on the taskbar will not disable Cortana’s Briefing email.
+Disabling Cortana on the taskbar won't disable Cortana’s Briefing email.
 Employees must unsubscribe individually.
 Individuals from your organization can opt out of Cortana’s Briefing email by selecting **Unsubscribe** in the footer of the message.